profsmith89/ctps/_sources/chap05.md

     main()
 ```

 When is the server done with the `conn2client` socket?
-You might think that the server can sever the connection once the client guesses the secret number (i.e., at line 33), but that would lead to a networking problem.[^fn12] Stay true to the server-managing-a-resource imagery and have the server wait until the client disconnects, as I describe next.
+You might think that the server can sever the connection once the client guesses the secret number (i.e., at line 33), but that would lead to a networking problem.[^fn15] Stay true to the server-managing-a-resource imagery and have the server wait until the client disconnects, as I describe next.

 ## Programmer beware

 The steps we took to establish a connection between the client and server can fail in many ways, and if we were writing production scripts, we'd want to write them to catch and gracefully handle all these errors.
 When we bypass this important work and assume everything proceeds smoothly, our server script needs to handle only one networking condition: client disconnects.

 The if-statement on line 25 is the code that recognizes when the client disconnects.
 It doesn't look like it does this, but here's how it works: This if-statement checks the value of `guess` from the `recv` method call, and if this value is the empty string, it breaks us out of the infinite loop.
 It doesn't matter whether the client finished its work (i.e., terminated cleanly) or it terminated prematurely.
-The networking protocol running below the socket library's API knows when the client breaks the connection and it alerts the server's operating system (OS).
+The networking protocol running below the socket library's API knows when the client breaks the connection, and it alerts the server's operating system (OS).
 The OS then unblocks the server's `recv` call, and since there was no client message, the returned result of the `recv` is the empty string.
 Our script sees this empty string and knows that the client has terminated.

 You might feel that there is a lot of networking setup for the server in our simple application.
-There is definitely more than in the client, but this setup supports the generation of very powerful servers that converse with many clients simultaneously.
-In fact, you use such servers everyday!
+While there's more than in the client, this setup supports the generation of very powerful servers that converse with many clients simultaneously.
+In fact, you use such servers every day!
 As you try your own version of a networked game, your server script should copy lines 9-19 and 23-26 unchanged.
 You can change the name used for the result of the `conn2client.recv()` call on lines 24-25, but don't change the order of the networking calls or move this cryptic if-statement.
 Networking is a complicated and tricky subject.
 Our goal in this chapter and its exercises is understand the basics of network programming and play with the power of it without digging into the complexities.

 ## Run it!

 Are you ready to try running our client and server scripts?
 It's a bit more complicated than running a single script but not terribly much.
 If you're running with an IDE, follow either the first or second option below:

 * IDE Option 1: The simplest (and my recommended) approach is to run the Python interpreter on the server and client scripts using two different shell windows.
 Start the server script in one shell *before* the client script in the other.
 When the client script terminates, the server script should automatically terminate too.
 * IDE Option 2: If you are comfortable with a Unix-like command line interface, you can use one shell window and start the server script in background (i.e., by appending an ampersand to the command).
 Then run the client script.
 It would look something like following transcript.
 Line 2 is the *job number* and *process ID* given to the running `guess-server` by the shell; yours will be different.
 Line 3 is the shell giving us the next prompt mashed together with the status print I included in the server script; the shell and the server are both writing to the terminal.
 You could type `python3 guess-client.py` right on line 4, but I hit return to get an unobscured shell prompt and then start the client.
-The client is now running, but so is the server, and both of these processes write something to the terminal.[^fn13] Since our code to grab a player's guess is resilient, I again hit return to get a clean prompt from the client.
+The client is now running, but so is the server, and both of these processes write something to the terminal.[^fn16] Since our code to grab a player's guess is resilient, I again hit return to get a clean prompt from the client.
 You can now see why I recommend Option 1, which gives the server and client their own terminal windows in which they output text.

 ```{code-block} none
 ---